Kortelange/webpage/_books/yamas_and_niyamas.md

 ### Brahmacharya - Nonexcess
 Nonexcess is about realizing your addictions.
 In this context, addictions are what you do in excess (for whatever reason, including enjoyment).
 The key point is that your addictions are controlling you rather than the other way around.

 In today's world, a common addiction many people struggle with is to media and screens.
-For those interested in tackling this specific issue, Cal Newport's [Digital Minimalism](https://www.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525536515) is a great resource. (#TODO add own notes for this book).
+For those interested in tackling this specific issue, Cal Newport's [Digital Minimalism](./digital_minimalism.html) is a great resource.

 ### Aparigraha - Nonpossessiveness